m33gosh/ctf-x-forwarded-for/README.md

 # ctf-x-forwarded-for
 Simple python script to call a website with a specific x-forwarded-for header.
-Used on Who am I challenge.
+Used on Who am I challenge at the Hackers Teaching Hackers (HTH) CTF 2023

+This was a series of 3 challenges.
+When you initially accessed the website it would display a page with your source IP address and the goal was to bypass the WAF.
+Using the X-Forwarded-For header with 127.0.0.1 intially gave you a different IP than your source.
+Using that IP you could then get a second unique IP and populating the X-Forwarded-For value with that IP would get you the first flag.
+The second challenge was similar except you needed to take the first flag and enter it in the X-Forwarded-For value to get the next IP and after 5 attempts you would get the next flag.
+The 3rd challenge again followed the same pattern but after 100 tries we still could not get the flag.
+This script was written to continuously make calls to the website using the IP returned in the body of the response.
+Eventually after hundreds of calls the 3rd flag was displayed.